mediafly/extensions-documentation/extensions.md

 =====================

 ## Developing and testing an Extension
-Mediafly provides a CLI (command line interface) utility called `mfly-interactive` to make it easier to test and develop an Extension. `mfly-interactive` allows an Extension developer to:
+Mediafly provides a CLI (command line interface) utility called `extension-cli` to make it easier to test and develop an Extension. `extension-cli` allows an Extension developer to:

 1. Rapidly develop Extensions by live-reloading changes from the developer's machine.
 2. Generate the `.mext` package from static files.
 3. Upload the Extension into Airship.

-For more detailed instructions, refer to https://github.com/mediafly/mfly-interactive.
+For more detailed instructions, refer to https://www.npmjs.com/package/@mediafly/extension-cli.

-Note: You will need the [Node.js](https://nodejs.org/en/download/) runtime (v5 or higher) to use `mfly-interactive`. `mfly-interactive` is currently only supported on Viewer and iOS.
+Note: You will need the [Node.js](https://nodejs.org/en/download/) runtime (v5 or higher) to use `extension-cli`. `extension-cli` is currently only supported on Viewer and iOS.

 ## Testing on device